cj-mills/christianjmills/_posts/2020-11-4-Barracuda-PoseNet-Tutorial-2.md

 ## Summary

 We're now ready to feed video frames to our PoseNet model.
-The next post covers how to install the Barracuda library and perform inference with our model.
+In part 3, we'll cover how to install the Barracuda library and perform inference with our model.

 ### Next: [Part 2.5(Optional)](https://christianjmills.com/Barracuda-PoseNet-Tutorial-2-5/) [Part 3](https://christianjmills.com/Barracuda-PoseNet-Tutorial-3/)